 MRCTI Leadership

-HON.
-Mitch reynolds, MAYOR, MRCTI CO-CHAIR
+HON. paul Young, MAYOR, MRCTI CO-CHAIR

 HON.
-George Flaggs, Jr., MAYOR, MRCTI CO-CHAIR
+Melisa Logan, MAYOR, MRCTI CO-CHAIR

 Executive Committee